RT-GAN: Recurrent Temporal GAN for Adding Lightweight Temporal Consistency to Frame-Based Domain Translation Approaches: Introduction

-Recently, unsupervised domain translation methods have shown promising results across different endoscopy tasks, but not all have been extended to video.
+Recently, unsupervised domain translation methods have shown promising results across different colonoscopy tasks (e.g. to translate between optical [OC] and prior-treatment virtual/CT colonoscopy [VC]), but not all have been extended to video.
 The domain translation models that have been extended to video create new models from scratch to accommodate video sequences.
 Once a frame-based model has been finalized, one can either try simple post-processing normalization across frames to get ``quasi-consistency'' \cite{mathew2020augmenting} or train a new model from scratch with full temporal consistency.
 The first approach is only possible on very specific tasks, such as depth estimation, where there is one correct result.
-Tasks such as realistic image generation cannot be concatenated together with simple approaches.
+Tasks such as realistic image generation cannot be concatenated together with simple approaches (results will flicker as shown in \textbf{supplementary video}).
 The second, more general option however requires significantly more computational and memory resources for training.
 Moreover, temporally-consistent unsupervised video-to-video domain translation (RecycleGAN \cite{bansal2018recycle} derivatives) typically requires learning both directions of translation when only a single direction may be relevant, for example, colonoscopy to depth, colonoscopy to fold segmentation, synthetic to real colonoscopy simulation, etc. This forward and backward learning with temporal components increases the number of learnable parameters by several orders of magnitude.
-Even still, the general approaches like RecycleGAN may not utlize domain specific knowledge that can vastly improve results.
+Even still, the general approaches like RecycleGAN may not utilize domain specific knowledge that can vastly improve results.
+Incorporating domain specific contributions from frame based models can be quite involved and time consuming.